PoisotLab/MS_network_els/els_networks.md

 as community assembly, coexistence and species distribution.
 Network studies were a key to reveal relationships between different properties of ecological network such as trait and structure.

-# Glossary

-Adjacency matrix: matrix representing species interactions.
-If two species $i$ and $j$ interact, the intersection of the matrix at ${i,j}$ will be 1, and 0 if no interaction.

-Assembly rules: Ecological processes leading to a specific species' composition of a community, *e.g.* competition, predator-prey interactions, arrival history, etc.

-**Bipartite / Unipartite network**
-The entire representation of the adjacency matrix offers an *unipartite* network representation, where the hierarchy between nodes and their position into the network is not always visible (*Figure 1*).
-On the contrary, a bipartite or k-partite network is a hierarchical representation of the network (*Figure 2*), where nodes are separated depending on their position or function into the network (*e.g* pollinator-plant as bipartite network).

-Ecological interactions: Every type of contact between two species that alters influencing the fitness of one or the two species.
-Interactions can be trophic, mutualistic or antagonistic, directed or undirected, weighted or unweighted.

-Ecosystem functioning: Biotic and abiotic processes that regulate ecosystems, allowing energy and matter flux between trophic levels and between ecosystems, *e.g.* biogeochemical cycles.

-Graph theory: Mathematical framework used to model the relationship between the objects of a network

-Network structure: General shape of a network.
-It is commonly measured using connectance, link distribution, general architecture (nestedness and modularity), etc.

-Nodes/Links, Vertices/Edges: Following graph theory, species are represented as nodes (or vertices), and interactions between them are represented by links (or edges).

-Phylogenetic signal: tendency of phylogenetically close species to have similar traits.

 # References